 Pointe-Claire's City Centre is home to certain landscapes and natural areas that should be preserved and enhanced.
-The following map notably shows wooded areas and wetlands.
+The following map notably shows wooded areas and wetlands, one of which is considered a natural habitat mosaic; an area of ecological interest by the Montreal Urban Agglomeration Land Use and Development Plan.
 Developing these sites sensibly could minimize the impact on components that are important ecologically or for their landscape value.